bugcrowd/templates/submissions/description/server_security_misconfiguration/template.md

-# Server Security Misconfiguration

-## Overview of the Vulnerability

 Server security misconfigurations result from errors in the setup and deployment of a web server.
 These misconfigurations can lead to a broad range of issues which could allow a malicious attacker to manipulate the server and retrieve, change, or delete content.

 ## Business Impact